FIUS/ceiling-pi/README.md

 # ceiling-pi
 ## Service File
-The script is run in a Service store in /etc/systemd/system/led.services
+The script is run in a Service stored in /etc/systemd/system/led.services